railsgirls/guides.railsgirls.com/_posts/2013-04-08-how-to-continue-with-programming.markdown

 Now is the best time for it,
 because you just got to know a lot of like minded people which have more or less the same level as you.
-There are a lot of ways to communicate nowadays, e.g. host a local meetup group, use Google Talk, create Facebook Groups or write a good ol' letter :)
+There are a lot of ways to communicate nowadays, e.g. attend a local meetup group, create Facebook Groups or write a good ol' letter :)

 From my experience, knowing some people who have the same interests as you is one of the most important parts.
 Try to convince people, that programming is fun.